This document lists the quotas and limits that apply to Speech-to-Text.

-This document contains current API restrictions and usage limits on use of Cloud Speech-to-Text.
+This document contains the current API restrictions and usage limits for Cloud Speech-to-Text.
 This page will be updated to reflect any changes to these restrictions and usage limits.
 We reserve the right to change these limits.

-Content to Cloud Speech-to-Text is provided as audio data, either directly within
+Content to Speech-to-Text is provided as audio data, either directly within

 content field of the request or referenced within a Google Cloud Storage